#435: PyPI Security Transcript

 15:21 This can help you identify if the cause of an error in one project is due to the error in another.

-15:32 In this architecture, logs won't give you the full picture, so you can't debug every request in full just by reading the logs.
+15:31 In this architecture, logs won't give you the full picture, so you can't debug every request in full just by reading the logs.

-15:39 Distributed tracing with a platform like Sentry gives you a visual overview about which services were called during the execution of certain requests.
+15:38 Distributed tracing with a platform like Sentry gives you a visual overview about which services were called during the execution of certain requests.

-15:54 Through a visual like a Gantt chart, you can see if a particular span in your stack took longer than expected and how it could be causing slowdowns in other parts of your app.
+15:53 Through a visual like a Gantt chart, you can see if a particular span in your stack took longer than expected and how it could be causing slowdowns in other parts of your app.

 16:12 And for all of you Talk Python listeners, use the code TALKPYTHON, all one word, and you'll activate a free month of their premium paid features.

-16:21 Get started today at talkpython.fm/sentry-trace.
+16:20 Get started today at talkpython.fm/sentry-trace.

 16:25 That link is in your podcast player show notes and the episode page.

-16:29 Thank you to Sentry for supporting Talk Python to me.
+16:28 Thank you to Sentry for supporting Talk Python to me.

-16:33 Some of the changes coming, I think, allow for like, almost like a GitHub organization within PyPI, right?
+16:33 Some of the changes coming, I think, allow for almost like a GitHub organization within PyPI, right?

-16:41 Rather than, well, we're going to create an account and that one account is for all of AWS, for example, which is not really the right granularity, probably.
+16:40 Rather than, well, we're going to create an account and that one account is for all of AWS, for example.

-16:49 It definitely isn't, but it historically has been, right?
+16:48 It definitely isn't, but it historically has been, right?

-16:51 Like that is just a feature we had never built.
+16:51 Like, that is just a feature we had never built.

-16:54 It was never a focus, but over the past year or so, I think we got funded to build out some of the organizations aspect.
+16:55 But over the past year or so, I think we got funded to build out some of the organization's aspect.

 17:04 We have launched the community organizations.

-17:08 So that way, if you're running a, an open source project or an ecosystem there, you can sign up today and get an organization name.
+17:08 So that way, if you're running an open source project or an ecosystem there, you can sign up today and get an organization name.

-17:17 We are still working through a long backlog of organizations in order to approve them.
+17:16 We are still working through a long backlog of organizations in order to approve them.

-17:21 It still requires a, an admin to do so, but we are still working through some of the complexities around corporate organizations when it comes to just as a nonprofit, how can we kind of figure out how to support corporations properly?
+17:24 But we are still working through some of the complexities around corporate organizations when it comes to just as a nonprofit,

-17:37 I've always thought that that was something of an opportunity to work with corporations more closely on PyPI and indirectly through the PSF.
+17:36 Yeah, I've always thought that that was something of an opportunity to work with corporations more closely on PyPI and indirectly through the PSF.

 17:47 Your role exists because of these grants, because connections with certain high profile and high consumers of Python tech companies, right?